Tube and Tyre Basic Guides By Carter Hayes April 15, 2026 9 min read

 tire maintenance ensures safety

-2. Rotate every 5,000–7,500 miles to guarantee even tread wear and extend lifespan.
+2. Rotate tires every 5,000 to 7,500 miles to promote even tread wear.

 Choosing the Right XL Tire: Size, Ratings & Professional Tips